joachimbbp/NoteDirectory/README.md

 This script currently works reasonably well, but does require some source code modifications (see *Usage* below).
 See the *Roadmap* section for planned functionality and interface improvements.

 # Usage
+## Disclaimer
-**Disclaimer**: I recommend pausing obsidian sync before running this script and possibly keeping a local backup of all your obsidian files.
+I recommend pausing obsidian sync before running this script and possibly keeping a local backup of all your obsidian files.
 I have not run into any catastrophic errors using this tool, but it is still in development and safety is not guaranteed.

-**Instructions**
+## Instructions
+### Optional Setup
-- Install and enter the [poetry environment](https://python-poetry.org/) for easy dependency management (optional)
+- Install and enter the [poetry environment](https://python-poetry.org/) for easy dependency management
     - `poetry install`
     - If in VSCode, select `venv:Poetry` as the Python interpreter in the command pallette
+- For personalized notation, set the paths on line 95 to your specific machine.
+This info footer is a bit of a hack to hold us over until the CLI and Obsidian plugin.

+### Required
 - Navigate to `daily_note_org.py` and set the following:
     - If you need to regenerate your entire cache, set `regenerate_entire_cache` to True.
 Otherwise, keeping it as `False` should have the program only generate summaries for not-yet-summarized notes.
     - Set `max_note_length` to the maximum length of note you want summarized.
 I have set this to `5000` as I had some very large, somewhat nonsensical notes, that took very long to summarize.
 Feel free to tune to your liking.